careers in the common good

 as a volunteer

 Are you interested in our project and would like to apply your skills and learn new ones?
-Please click the 'Sign up' button above or get in touch directly!
+Please click the 'Volunteer sign-up' button above or get in touch directly!

 CCG offers varied volunteering opportunities—all of which allow you to meet inspiring individuals, try new things and contribute to the common good.

-- Contribute remotely: We’re looking for volunteers throughout the year to do research, transcribe interviews, contribute to our blog and more—on your own schedule and from anywhere in the world.
+Help us prepare: We’re looking for volunteers throughout the year to do research, transcribe interviews, fundraise, contribute to our blog and more—on your own schedule and from anywhere in the world.

-We are recruiting facilitators to teach workshops at Youth Week.
+We are recruiting facilitators to teach future workshops.
 If you would like to contribute and inspire young adults, please see the info sheet below, fill out our application here, or contact our content coordinator directly.

 Facilitators are young professionals in any industry who can speak to their experience in the workforce and contribute to participants' understanding of the way questions of sustainability, human rights and entrepreneurship can be tackled in everyday careers.
 We're especially looking to fill slots on the topics of gender equality, quality education, migration/minorities (e.g. environmental causes of migration), and sustainability from a private sector perspective.

-- Social Project mentors are young professionals with project management skills who take a hands-on role in shepherding participants through the development of their social projects.
-SP mentors are on campus for the full course, oversee social project workshops, and guide groups throughout the week.
+Social Project mentors are young professionals with project management skills who take a hands-on role in shepherding participants through the development of their social projects.
+SP mentors oversee social project workshops, and guide groups throughout the week.

 Pro Progressione is an independent organisation, working towards the creation and support of an open and diverse culture.
 Our vision is built on collaboration instead of competition.

 Our calculable and continuous operation is assured by our permanent artists and international programmes.
 Pro Progressione is a bridge between different disciplines, artists and actors of cultural life, both on a national and international scale.
 Thanks to our strong international network, we are able to build capacity of young emerging artists.
 Our innovative team disposes of a large scale of professional competences and creativity; furthermore, each of our members is personally engaged with arts and culture.